tsabudh/freshfarms-express-server/Readme.md

 # Shree Krishna Dairy Server
-It is a project built for a local dairy shop to digitally maintain and record the shop's transcations and inventory.
+It is a project built for a local dairy shop to digitally maintain and record the shop's transactions and inventory.

 ## Installation